 These fish don’t like fast-flowing water, they prefer slow-moving or even still waters.
 In their natural habitat, they feed on insects and some plant matter.
 In an aquarium, you should provide a gentle water current.

-First found in the 1920’s and introduced to captivity shortly after.
+First found in the 1920’s, they were introduced in to captivity shortly after.
 They enjoy caves and dark holes to retreat into and sleep inside.

-They are Active scavengers and love nothing better than rummaging around in the rocks and gravel bed for food.
+Yoyo Loach are active scavengers and love nothing better than rummaging around in the rocks and gravel bed for food.

 Yoyo Loach Description

 Juvenile fish have a different appearance from adults.
 These fish can be identified by the four pairs of barbels around their mouth and their gold and silver body with black patterns.

 Juveniles display stripes and as they mature the stripes turn into patterns and you can then see where they got their name Yoyo Loach.
-If you look closely in mature adults you can see the Y in the body patterns.
+If you look closely at mature adults, you can see the Y in the body patterns.
 Maybe this is the real reason they were named Yoyo Loach.

 In the wild these fish can grow to over 6″, but in captivity, they rarely grow bigger than 3-4″.
 The Lohachata Botia Loach is sometimes referred to as a scaleless fish.
 However, they do in fact have small scales that are embedded in their skin.

 This fish has a hidden spine located just under their eye that is tucked away in a skin pocket which is hard to see.
-If this fish feels under threat or stressed it can deploy the spine which is sharp like a needle.
+If this fish feels under threat or stressed it can deploy the spine which is as sharp as a needle.